 Tadhg Ryan-Charleton

-Tadhg studies factors affecting various dimensions of business and organisational outcomes, including knowledge and innovation outcomes, competitive positioning and financial performance.
+Tadhg studies determinants of business and organisational outcomes, including knowledge and innovation outcomes, competitive positioning and financial performance.
 He recently co-led the first 5-Year Evaluation of New Zealand’s Research and Development Tax Incentive (RDTI) with colleagues from Motu Research and the University of Otago.
+Tadhg has also led policy analyses on export promotion and competition, with a focus on evaluating programme effectiveness and market outcomes.

-Tadhg is the Principal Investigator on a Marsden Fund project, building a dataset on inter-firm alliances in Aotearoa New Zealand.
+He is the Principal Investigator on a Marsden Fund project that is building a dataset on inter-firm alliances in New Zealand.
 The project focuses on alliances between Māori-led and non-Māori firms, and will generate new insights about how businesses balance multiple outcomes in alliances — like financial and environmental goals.
-The project builds on Tadhg’s prior research on inter-organisational partnerships, how they can be evaluated and improved, and how they contribute to performance in the private and public sectors.
+The project builds on his prior research on inter-organisational partnerships, how they can be evaluated and improved, and how they contribute to performance in the private and public sectors.